BobCochran/sgntyp_db/README.md

 The project also contains optional scripts written in node.js which can populate the database tables.

-# Experimental NoSQL Database Support
+# NoSQL Database Support

-An experiment is added, in which a database named "sgntypdb" and associated collections are created in MongoDB version 2.4.9 to see if this can help speed up development time.
-Scripts which successfully populate a MongoDB database and collection are added to the scripts/node/mongodb_related directory.
+After experimentation, MongoDB is being used to provide all database support for this project.
+A database named "sgtypdb2" exists and associated collections are being progressively created and tested as time goes on.
+MongoDB version 2.4.9 and Node.js version 0.10.26 is being used.
+A nonrelational database approach seems to speed development time for the database.
+Scripts which successfully populate a collection are added to the db/scripts/node/mongodb_related directory.
+A given collection may be updated by more than one script.
+This is especially true of the 'fnck' collection.
+Some scripts may be broken.
+Others may only print data to the terminal.

 The folder structure is as follows: